cakephp/docs/en/core-libraries/global-constants-and-functions.rst

 .. php:function:: debug(mixed $var, boolean $showHtml = null, $showFrom = true)

     .. versionadded:: 3.2.6
-        Calling this method will return passed ``$var``, so that you can place it in return calls, for instance.
+        Calling this method will return passed ``$var``, so that you can, for instance, place it in return statements.

     If the core ``$debug`` variable is ``true``, ``$var`` is printed out.
     If ``$showHTML`` is ``true`` or left as ``null``, the data is rendered to be